MCMP Summer School Mathematical Philosophy for Female Students

 This is not a history of logic seminar, but rather a seminar on how to use tools of modern formal logic to understand developments in historical logic and the history of logic.
 In this class we will cover these main topics: (1) Why does it matter that the field of logic is often exclusionary?
 What are the ways in which it is exclusionary, and could be made more inclusive?
 (2) How does the history of logic help us understand the future of logic?
 And who are the ones who should be doing this history?
 (3) Historical logic in different eras and contexts: ancient Greece; medieval Europe; medieval India; the 19th century.
 Throughout the four lectures, we will identify, discuss, and use tools of contemporary logic -- modal (temporal, epistemic, dynamic) logic, multi-agent systems; and other non-classical (paraconsistent, relevant, connexive, substructural) logics.
 These lectures will be supplemented by philosophical, historical, and logical exercises and opportunities for discussion.

-Jingyi Wu: Models of Diversity and Injustice
+Jingyi Wu: Computational Models of Diversity and Inequity